 In Exhibit 4, we numbered each period at the top of the chart and labeled them “Event” for easy reference.
 During the periods we analyzed, our Equity factor achieved its highest monthly median return when there was a unified Democratic government (Event #6), which coincides with the post-global financial crisis period.
 However, it also achieved a lower return than its historical median during a different unified Democratic government (Event #11), despite still being positive.
 Its worst median monthly return happened under a unified Republican government (Event #2), but it matched and exceeded its long-term historical median return under different unified Republican governments (Events #4 and #9).

-When looking for context regarding our upcoming presidential election, results would lead to a divided government regardless of the winner.
-As of this writing, the House is a Republican majority while the Senate is Democratic.
-A presidential victory for Republicans would match the government composition of Event #3 in our table, while a Democratic victory would mirror Event #7 and our current government.
+When looking for context regarding our upcoming presidential election, as of this writing the House is a Republican majority while the Senate is Democratic.
+Assuming no changes in the House or Senate, a presidential victory for Republicans would match the government composition of Event #3 in our table, while a Democratic victory would mirror Event #7 and our current government.

 As we have cautioned throughout this piece, it may be wise to put more emphasis on market and economic data alongside any political segmentation analysis.
 Furthermore, it may be the case that market events precipitate election outcomes.
 For example, the 2008 election may have ended up as a unified Democratic government because the global financial crisis largely occurred under a Republican president.